Three of Pentacles

 This situation is caused by your goals or current situation being somewhat complex, or you have missed problems that others know more about and can clear up for you.

-You are holding too much of your finances close to your chest and this will cause you problems in the long run.
+You are holding too much of your finances close to your chest, and this will cause you problems in the long run.

-A partner who thinks you are being far too secretive, or a personal plan that you are so invested in that you don’t see the glaring mistakes and bad assumptions… or simply that your personal situation is about to change and sharing your plans with others will quickly reveal the omissions.
+A partner who thinks you are being far too secretive, or a personal plan that you are so invested in that you don’t see the glaring mistakes and bad assumptions.
+Or simply that your personal situation is about to change and sharing your plans with others will quickly reveal the omissions.

 Yes through being open to sources of help, advice and collaboration.